 Assistant Professor of Arts Management

-Melissa Forstrom’s research and teaching focuses on the intersection(s) of exhibitions, museum interpretation, communications and society.
-Her current project documents and analyzes the changing interpretation in Islamic art exhibition in the United States, Europe and Asia.
-Melissa defines interpretation broadly to include museum texts, design, immersion, photographs and maps.
+Melissa Forstrom’s research and teaching focuses on the intersection(s) of museums, exhibition interpretation, communications and society.
+Her current research project documents and analyzes the changing interpretation in Islamic art exhibition in the United States, Europe and Asia.

 - AMG 2300: Communicating the Arts